-2016 was a busy year on the international front for us.
+2016 was a busy year for us internationally.
 We continued to develop our ongoing projects in Bangladesh as well as create new and exciting schemes and ideas.
-Thousands upon thousands of Bengali residents benefited, as we aimed to positively impact the different areas through means of sport.

 Sylhet U16 Football and Pioneer League Trials

-As mentioned previously, the London Tigers setup a u16 football team in 2010 which bares the London Tigers name and brand.
+As mentioned previously, the London Tigers setup a Under 16’s Football team in 2010 which bears the London Tigers name and brand.
 The team (pictured below) compete in the Dhaka Pioneer League, a league that was created in 1987 to help develop grass roots football in Bangladesh.
-It is the largest under 16 football league in the world.
+It is the largest under-16s football league in the world.

-The 2016 trials for the Sylhet London Tigers was branded as the ‘Talent Hunt Football Programme’ and attracted over 4000 young footballers from greater Sylhet and the surrounding area.
-All the players were given a fair chance to display their ability in a match-like setting under the eyes of qualified coaches and scouts in their local area before the shortlisted trialist were called to AMA Muhith Sports Complex in Sylhet for final selection.
+The 2016 trials for the Sylhet London Tigers attracted over 4000 young footballers from Greater Sylhet from some of the poorest households and communities .
+All the players were given a fair chance to display their ability before qualified coaches and scouts in their local area before the shortlisted trial list were called to AMA Muhith Sports Complex in Sylhet for final selection.
+Expenses and kit were provided for all participants to reduce barriers to participation for the poorest players.

 Dhaka Street Cricket Project

 The objective of the adult teams was to provide street children in Dhaka the chance to get involved in competitive cricket.
-As you can see in the picture, London Tigers were invited by Last Man Stands to their cricket tournament in Dhaka.
-There was a number of players on the London Tigers team who come from rough areas and have now been given a second chance at success thanks to opportunity given to them by the organisation.
+London Tigers were invited by Last Man Stands to their cricket tournament in Dhaka.
+There was a number of players on the London Tigers team who come from extremely poor households and it helped raised awareness of their potential and the need for more sports coaching for young people in the poorest communities

 Disability Group at Athletics Event